Always Witcher & Forever Young

 Young Sabrina has become folklore over the course of time and inspired many artists, writers, musicians, etc. including:

-I like to laugh hearty & relax deeply.
+I love to dance, sing, learn, laugh hearty & relax deeply.

 I'm a big believer in listening to goosebumps.